Member Login

 • The formation of the Sumba Eye Program on the island of Sumba in Indonesia, in partnership with Rotary Club of Kew, The Australian College of Surgeons and the Sumba Foundation.

 • Youth leadership.
 Glenferrie has hosted and sponsored many young people through the Rotary Youth Exchange program.
-The Club has also sponsored students to attend the National Youth Science Forum and Youth Leadership camps.
+The Club has also sponsored students to attend the National Youth Science Forum and Youth Leadership camps and has hosted Rotary Foundation Global Scholars.

 Click other headings in this website to find out more about the Rotary Club of Glenferrie and what it does.
 Better still, arrange to come to one of our regular meetings and see for yourself.
 You can be sure of a warm welcome.